SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 Cumulocity distinguishes between top-level groups and subgroups.
 Top-level groups are shown in the navigator at top-level in the section "Groups".
 They are your main entry point.
 Subgroups are used to further subdivide groups.

-To create a top-level group, click on the cross button at the top-right, then select "Add new group".
-A small window will pop-up.
+To create a top-level group, click on the cross button at the top-right next to the search field, then select "Add new group".
+A small window will appear.
 Enter group name and search for the desired devices that should be added to the group.
 Mark the devices and press the "Create group with X devices" button to finish the process. ("X" will be the number of devices that you marked.)

 > A group can be created with "0" devices in it.